thomasyit/cape-k3s-ansible-deployment/README.md

 ```
 ---

-# How to deploy CAPE SAAS
+# How to deploy CAPE SAAS`

-> Do the below steps as "root" user in the machine where you want to deploy.
+> Perform the following steps as "root" user in the machine where you want to deploy.

-Do you want to access CapeUI with local private IP env.
+Using local private IP env to access CapeUI.

 >   Eg: If you and your VM is at home and you want IP like 192.168.1.7 to access